What Is a Micro Apartment (and Should You Invest in One)?

 Micro apartments are most often seen in cities.
 Rent prices in cities have become unaffordable for many renters, so the theory is that the micro apartment’s smaller size makes them more affordable than other available units that are not rent controlled.
 Tenants of these micro apartments are generally willing to sacrifice square footage to be able to live in an urban area and enjoy city life.

 The cost of a micro apartment will vary widely based on the specific builder and the area of the country where the apartment is located.
-In general, the rent on a micro apartment is between 70% and 80% of what you would expect to pay for an apartment in that same area.
+In general, the rent on a micro apartment is between 80% and 70% of what you would expect to pay for a conventionally sized apartment in that same area.
 Below are some sample rents of micro apartments across the country.

 What Type of Tenant Does a Micro Apartment Appeal To?